vegaprotocol/specs/specs/0001-market-framework.md

 The market framework is described in Section 3 of the [whitepaper](../product/wikis/Whitepaper).

 # Guide-level explanation
-A the trading core will create order books, risk engines, etc. and accept orders and other instructions based on the data held within the market framework.
+The trading core will create order books, risk engines, etc. and accept orders and other instructions based on the data held within the market framework.
 Depending on the deployment context for the trading core, the market framework will be created and manipulated in different ways:

 - In the first Nicenet release and some private/permissioned Vega networks, the framework instances will be set up using configuration files.
 - In later test network releases, the public Mainnet, and other private/permissioned networks, entities in the framework will be created by governance transactions.